 David Easton was the first political scientist who systematically and scientifically developed a framework on the basis of the systems approach for the study of politics instead of merely adapting it from anthropology or sociology".
 He has selected political system as the basic unit of analysis and concentrated on the intra-system behaviour of various systems as principal areas of social science research and investigation.
 He has defined political system as 'a set of interactions' and politics as 'making authoritative allocation of values'.
-He has been exploring the utility of the system as the major unit, focusing on political life as a system of behaviour of values.
+He has been exploring the utility of the system as the major unit, focusing on political life as a system of behaviour operating within and responding to its environment as it makes binding allocation of values.